hholb/home-netsec/docs/pihole/about.md

 server, effectively blocking the ad and stopping the sending of any tracking information.

+For more information, refer to the [Pi-Hole website](https://pi-hole.net).

 ## Why phm

 `phm` is part of cybersecurity project with the goal of researching